flame-engine/flame/doc/gesture-input.md

 While the mouse movement is kept inside or outside, no events are fired and those mouse move events are not propagated.
 Only when the state is changed the handlers are triggered.

-## Hitbox
+## HasHitboxes
-The `Hitbox` mixin is used to make detection of gestures on top of your `PositionComponent`s more accurate.
+The `HasHitboxes` mixin is used to make detection of gestures on top of your `PositionComponent`s more accurate.
 Say that you have a fairly round rock as a `SpriteComponent` for example, then you don't want to register input that is in the corner of the image where the rock is not displayed.
-Then you can use the `Hitbox` mixin to define a more accurate polygon for which the input should be within for the event to be counted on your component.
+Then you can use the `HasHitboxes` mixin to define a more accurate polygon for which the input should be within for the event to be counted on your component.

 An example of you to use it can be seen [here](https://github.com/flame-engine/flame/tree/main/examples/lib/stories/).